Elizhann/Code-Projects/README.md

 # Code Projects

-This is a place for keeping my code Projects
+This is a place for storing coding exercises completed for the Tech Skills club.
-It is also a place for testing GitHub
+It is also a place for testing the desktop and browser capabilities of GitHub.